articles & information

 One of the cases was set as a binding precedent under the Victorian Civil and Administrative Tribunal (VCAT) whereby it was considered enough of a high profile case that it is listed on Australasian Legal Information Institute website.

 Case Summary: The Deputy President presiding over the matter went into detail about the case.
-Deputy President stated that the Respondent (buyer) agreed to buy the puppy on terms which would enable the breeder (us) to have one litter of pups, which the Deputy President stated was not as part of some ambitious money making enterprise, but for the genuine purpose of developing the breed.
+The Deputy President stated that the Respondent (buyer) agreed to buy the puppy on terms which would enable the breeder (us) to have one litter of pups, which the Deputy President stated was not as part of some ambitious money making enterprise, but for the genuine purpose of developing the breed.

 The buyer made many excuses not to x-ray the dog to assess the dog's breeding suitability.
 The dog was finally x-rayed after we had to step in and make the appointment, a long time after they were due.
 The buyer also made excuses such as the dog had not come into season for several years, which was unlikely.
 We paid for a reproductive specialist to examine and test the dog, which was found to be totally normal.
 Shortly before mating, the buyer went and desexed the dog behind our back, further breaching the agreement.